Dowydass/Dienynas/README.md

 5. Build and run the application

 ## Database Setup
-The application requires a MySQL database named "database" with the following structure:
+The application needs a MySQL database named "database" with the following structure:
 - Students table: id (INT, PK), Vardas (VARCHAR), Pavarde (VARCHAR)
 - Modules table: id (INT, PK), Modulis (VARCHAR)
 - Grades table: id (INT, PK), StudentId (INT, FK), ModuleId (INT, FK), Pazymys (INT)

-The application includes functionality to reset the database and create these tables automatically.
+The application includes functionality to reset and create these tables automatically.

-## Usage
+## Usage Tips
-1. Launch the application
+1. Press Ctrl+F to quickly access the search function
-2. Use the buttons in the interface to navigate between different functions:
+2. Use the top toolbar for common operations
-   - Add students or modules
+3. Sort any column by clicking its header
+4. Right-click for contextual options
+5. Use the search bar for filtering students in real-time
+6. Toggle between ascending/descending sort with the arrow buttons

+## Recent Updates
+- Added student sorting by various criteria
+- Improved search functionality with real-time filtering
+- Enhanced UI with better organization and keyboard shortcuts
-   - Search for students
+- Optimized database operations for better performance
-   - Edit grades
-   - Delete students from modules
-3. The main grid displays student names and their grades across all modules
+- Improved code organization with logical grouping and better readability

 ## Contributing
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Contributions to improve Dienynas are welcome.
+Please fork the repository, create a feature branch, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.